SDU-UAS-Center/DVM/docs/source/references/drone_logfile_input_format_AirData.md

 ### `gimbal_heading(degrees)`

-The compas direction of the camera, specified in degrees.
+The compass direction of the camera, specified in degrees.
 A value of zero means that the camera is oriented towards north.
 Example value: `190.9`

 ### `gimbal_pitch(degrees)`